Don’t be alarmed.

 And there’s only one way to find out.

 NOTE: Dennis Severs’ House is open at staggered times from Thursday to Sunday each week.
-Entry starts at £15 for a silent, self-guided tour, and £70 for the all-new Dennis Severs tour.
+Entry starts at £21 for a silent, self-guided tour, and £75 for the Dennis Severs tour.
 You can find out more, and book ahead HERE.

 Dennis Severs’ House | 18 Folgate Street, E1 6BX